goodblockio/decide-governance-engine/docs/ContractAPI.md

 - name `worker_name`: the name of the worker to unregister.

-- symbol `treasury_symbol`: the treasury symbol from which to forfeit work.
+- symbol `treasury_symbol`: the group symbol from which to forfeit work.

 Required Authority: `worker_name`